 If you experience any difficulties in your studies, firstly seek help from your lecturer.

-However, if you require further help relating to specific modules, please arrange an appointment with the Educational Manager on 8348 2679.
+However, if you require further help relating to specific unit/s of competency, please arrange an appointment with the Educational Program Manager on (03) 9209 5632 so that assistance can be organised.